An Post Universal Bulk Mail Services Terms and Conditions

-(e) weighs no more than 50 grams
+(e) weighs no more than 50 grams.

-(28) “Ireland” shall be construed as not including any area which is, for the time being, not within the area and extent of application of the laws enacted by the Oireachtas.
+(35) “Ireland” shall be construed as not including any area which is, for the time being, not within the area and extent of application of the laws enacted by the Oireachtas.

-(29) “Jewellery” means:
+(36) “Jewellery” means:

-(a) gold, silver, or platinum or other precious metal in a manufactured state, that is to say, a state in which value is added to the raw material by skilled workmanship, and includes any coins used or designed for the purposes of ornament;
+(a) gold, silver or platinum or other precious metal in a manufactured state, that is to say, a state in which value is added to the raw material by skilled workmanship, and includes any coins used or designed for the purposes of ornament;

 (b) diamonds and precious stones;

-(c) watches, the cases of which are entirely or mainly composed of gold, silver or platinum or other precious metal;
+(c) watches, the cases of which are entirely or mainly composed of gold, silver or platinum or other precious metal; and

 (d) any article of a like nature which, apart from workmanship, has an intrinsic or marketable value.

-(33) “Machineable Letter” means a Postal Packet which has Minimum Dimensions of 90 millimetres x 140 millimetres x 0.18 millimetres; and Maximum Dimensions of 162 millimetres x 230 millimetres x 5 millimetres and weighs no more than 100 grams.
+(40) “Machineable Letter” means a Postal Packet which has Minimum Dimensions of 90 millimetres x 140 millimetres x 0.18 millimetres; and Maximum Dimensions of 235 millimetres x 162 millimetres x 5 millimetres and weighs no more than 100 grams.

-(36) “Non Machineable Postal Packet” means a Postal Packet which is not a Machineable Postal Packet.
+(41) “Non Machineable Postal Packet” means a Postal Packet which is not a Machineable Postal Packet.

-(38) “Packet” is a Postal Packet (which is not a Letter or a Large Letter) with Minimum Dimensions of 70 millimetres x 100 millimetres x 25 millimetres and Maximum Dimensions of length, width and depth combined of 900 millimetres; tolerance 2 millimetres greatest dimension not exceeding 600 millimetres with a tolerance of 2 millimetres with a tolerance of 2 millimetres and a maximum weight of 2 kilograms.
+(42) “Packet” means a Postal Packet (which is not a Postcard, Letter or a Large Letter) with Minimum Dimensions of 70 millimetres x 100 millimetres x 25 millimetres with a tolerance of 2mm and Maximum Dimensions of length, width and depth combined of 900 millimetres; with a tolerance of 2 millimetres and greatest dimension not exceeding 600 millimetres with a tolerance of 2 millimetres with a tolerance of 2 millimetres and a maximum weight of 2 kilograms.

-(39) “Paper Money” means
+(43) “Paper Money” means: